Zine: 2000s and the effect of the Internet

+In the early 2000s, zines with comics in them had a "thriving" fandom.

 Distribution and circulation

 Zines are sold, traded or given as gifts at symposiums, publishing fairs, record and book stores and concerts, via independent media outlets, zine 'distros', mail order or through direct correspondence with the author.
 They are also sold online on distro websites, Etsy shops, blogs, or social networking profiles and are available for download.
 While zines are generally self-published, there are a few independent publishers who specialize in art zines such as Nieves Books in Zurich, founded by Benjamin Sommerhalder, and Café Royal Books founded by Craig Atkinson in 2005.
 In recent years a number of photocopied zines have risen to prominence or professional status and have found wide bookstore and online distribution.
 Notable among these are Giant Robot, Dazed & Confused, Bust, Bitch, Cometbus, Doris, Brainscan, The Miscreant, and Maximum RocknRoll.

-Live map of zine distributors worldwide

 There are many catalogued and online based mail-order distros for zines.
 The longest running distribution operation is Microcosm Publishing in Portland, Oregon.
-Some other longstanding operations include Great Worm Express Distribution in Toronto, CornDog Publishing in Ipswich in the UK, Café Royal Books in Southport in the UK, AK Press in Oakland, California, Missing Link Records in Melbourne. and Wasted Ink Zine Distro in Phoenix, AZ.
+Some other longstanding operations include Great Worm Express Distribution in Toronto, CornDog Publishing in Ipswich in the UK, Café Royal Books in Southport in the UK, AK Press in Oakland, California, Missing Link Records in Melbourne and Wasted Ink Zine Distro in Phoenix, AZ.